For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 The European Union’s adoption of the AI Act marks a significant milestone in regulating the use of artificial intelligence (AI).
 This act is the world’s first comprehensive AI law, setting a precedent for how AI should be developed, marketed, and used while respecting human rights, ensuring safety, and promoting democratic values.

-Key aspects of the EU AI act
+Key Aspects of the EU AI Act

 1. Risk-based classification: AI systems are classified according to their potential risk, with specific regulations tailored to each category.
 This includes prohibited, high-risk, and lower-risk AI systems, ensuring a balanced approach that considers both innovation and safety.